crazytruth/iniesta/docs/source/iniesta/type_queue_polling.rst

 .. note::

-    There is currently a know issue where if the module containing the handlers are not imported on start up the handlers do not get registered.
+    Like with event polling handlers, there is currently a know issue where if the module containing the handlers are not imported on start up the handlers do not get registered.
 For a quick fix import the module(s) where your Insanic app resides.